WELCOME CLICK ON THE IMAGE ABOVE

 There are many believers today worldwide who don’t have much money and other resources.
 As many of us can attest things don’t always work out as we had by faith hoped they would.
 Financial blessings did not manifest themselves, as expected.
 Certain loved ones (a spouse, a child, etc) did not come to Christ as believed for.
 Certain sicknesses did not leave, and in some cases death came instead of healing.

 It’s at those times when our adversary seeks to convince us to throw our faith away, DON’T YOU DO IT!!
-God wants you to fight back, the first step is to fight to hold on to your faith.
+God wants you to fight back.
 We dedicate this book to all of our sisters and brothers in the faith.
 Even though things may be rough right now, hold on These things are but for a moment.
 Compare these words of Paul.

 Beloved, when I gave all diligence to write unto you of the common salvation, it was necessary for me to write unto you, and exhort you that you should earnestly contend for the faith which was once delivered unto the saints.
 Jude 1:3.